ankeesler/anwork/doc/FEATURE.md

 ## Application
 - Add note command for adding a note to a task.
 - Create Anwork's CLI XML document.
-- Update app with new CLI flag interface.
+- Don't double-hardcode the app's CLI flags in both the CLI creator and the Config class.

 ## CLI
 - Add CLI documentation generator.